deirf/libumberlog/README.rst

 Requirements
 ------------

-Apart from the autotools and a C compiler, there are no other hard dependencies when building, except for a sufficiently modern system.
+Apart from the autotools, a C compiler, and json-c, there are no other hard dependencies when building, except for a sufficiently modern system.

 Installation
 ------------